What We Support

 SUPPORT: Allow For Out-Of-State Reciprocity: (s.
 1023, Cooney; a.8321, Paulin)

-Recognizing access to out-of-state medical patients that find themselves in NY will only increase the accessibility of the medical program for those who need it.
+Allowing access to medical-grade products for out-of-state patients who find themselves in New York will only increase the accessibility of the medical program for those who need it.
 States like Nevada, Michigan, Ohio, and Missouri already allow reciprocity with other states’ medical cannabis programs.
-As NY is one of the most visited states in the country and has thousands of commuters entering the state for work each day, this bill would significantly improve the accessibility of the medical cannabis program.
+As New York is one of the most visited states in the country and has thousands of commuters entering the state for work each day, this bill would significantly improve the accessibility of the medical cannabis program.

 SUPPORT: Authorize Insurance Coverage of Medical Cannabis: (s.2568, Cooney; a.4713, Peoples-Stokes)

-For thousands of patients, medical cannabis is safer and more effective than other drugs, especially opioids, but cost remains the primary barrier to patient access in the medical cannabis program.
-Access to medical cannabis should not be limited to those who can pay out of pocket.
+For thousands of patients, medical cannabis is safer and more effective than traditional pharmaceuticals - especially opioids - but cost remains the primary barrier to patient access in the medical cannabis program.
+New York’s own government studied how medical cannabis access can reduce opioid use by 51%.
+Access to medical cannabis should not be limited to those who can pay out of pocket, especially when opioids are covered by insurance.
 This bill adds medical cannabis to four publicly funded health programs.

-Medical cannabis in NY is some of the most expensive and inaccessible in the country.
-With the fast growing, untaxed unregulated/illicit market and the adult-use market rolling, it's more important than ever to finally bring down the price of this medical alternative to addictive opioids and unregulated illicit cannabis.
+Medical cannabis in New York is some of the most expensive and inaccessible in the country.
+With the still booming untaxed and unregulated illicit market and the adult-use market finally gaining steam, it's more important than ever to bring down the price of this medical alternative to addictive opioids and unregulated illicit cannabis.

 SUPPORT: Pharmacist-Certified Patient Permission: (s.
 6909, Skoufis; a.7795, McDonald)